Attention to possible sub-text

 David Tombs, ‘Crucifixion, State Terror, and Sexual Abuse’, (Union Seminary Quarterly Review (1999).
 Open access

 In response to the stripping and forced nudity attested in the text, and the context of torture these take place within, it is reasonable to ask whether there is evidence that Jesus experienced additional sexualised violence beyond stripping and forced nudity.
-Might the sub-text offer additional hints of other sexualised violence?
+Might the sub-text of Gospel crucifixion accounts offer additional hints of additional sexualised violence?

 This strand in the research is particularly challenging.
-It is likely that any findings will be tentative.
 The evidence is harder to access and also harder to assess.
-Questions about the sub-text are more concerned with possibility and probability than with certainty or proof.
+Questions about the sub-text are more concerned with possibility or probability not certainty or proof.
+Any findings need to be qualified, careful, and open to further evidence.

-Nonetheless, it is important to investigate the possible sub-text as well as the text and context.
-I suggest that the possibility of additional sexualised violence is a reasonable question to ask and there are some hints that might point towards this in the sub-text.
-However, this further violence is not directly evidenced with the same complete clarity as the stripping and forced nudity.
+Despite these challenges, it is valuable to investigate the possible sub-text as well as the text and context.
+I suggest that the possibility of additional sexualised violence is a reasonable question to ask.
+There are are some hints that might point in this direction in the sub-text.
+Scholars who investigate these hints may draw different conclusions on them.
+However, one point of likely agreement is that any additional sexualised violence is not directly evidenced with the same level of certainty as the textual evidence for stripping and forced nudity.

 Read more